vpakarinen/image-video-converter/README.md

 ### 2. **Run the Application**

-It's essential to run the application first before adding files to the `input` folder to ensure real-time detection and conversion.
+It's essential to run the application first before adding files to the `input` folder to ensure real-time detection.

 **Note:** Running the application without any command-line arguments will use the default settings specified in `config/config.yaml`.